Replacement by LEDs programme

 A two year programme of work to replace 19,000 street lights with energy-saving LED lamps across the county began in August 2016.
 The new LED lamps are longer-lasting, require less maintenance and use less electricity than other conventional lamps.

-They are set to be installed on all-night street lights across the county and predicted to save taxpayers thousands on electricity costs.
+These have been installed on all-night street lights across the county and are save taxpayers thousands on electricity costs.

-For further information about the programme please view the frequently asked questions found in the Document Section below.
+For further information about the programmes please view the frequently asked questions found in the Document Section below.

-Essex County Council agreed investment for Phase 3 to install a further 23,000 LED streetlights on main roads across Essex.
+Essex County Council has installed a further 23,000 LED streetlights on main roads across Essex.